AgenaRisk/api-r/README.md

 For the use of the function, see [Section 8](#8-agena-ai-cloud-with-r-agena).

-## 4.5 Agena AI Cloud Related Functions
+## 4.5 agena.ai Cloud Related Functions

-R-Agena environment allows users to send their models to Agena AI Cloud servers for calculation.
+R-Agena environment allows users to send their models to agena.ai Cloud servers for calculation.
 The functions around the server capabilities (including authentication) are described in [Section 8](#8-agena-ai-cloud-with-r-agena).

 # 5. Importing a Model from .cmpx